What are the aims of this leaflet?

 What are the possible side effects of ciclosporin?

-The long-term (over several months or years) side effects of ciclosporin include reduced function of the kidneys and raised blood pressure.
+The main long-term (over several months or years) side effects of ciclosporin include reduced function of the kidneys and raised blood pressure.
 Kidney function can be measured using a blood test.
-The dose of ciclosporin has to be reduced or stopped if there is a rise in blood pressure or effects on the kidneys.
+The dose of ciclosporin has to be reduced or stopped if there is a rise in blood pressure or undesirable effects on the kidneys.
 Provided the treatment is monitored and appropriate adjustments are made, these side effects are largely reversible.
 Ciclosporin can also cause increased levels of lipids (for example cholesterol) in the blood.

 You must not take ciclosporin unless you are having regular checks.